hexatomic/hexatomic/docs/dev/src/development/automated-tests/ui-integration-tests.md

 ```

 Otherwise, these tests are normal JUnit5 test cases and have the same annotations and structure.
-E.g. a complete example, that tests if renaming a document in the corpus structure editor works, would look like this:
+Below is a complete example, which tests if renaming a document in the corpus structure editor works.

 ```java
 package org.corpus_tools.hexatomic.it.tests;